MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

  The entity schemas for logical entities represent the logical entity definitions in the Common Data Model format, rather than actual data.

  You'll also create the manifest document and demonstrate two different ways to explore schema documents at the end. -->

+ We'll also create the manifest document and demonstrate two different ways to explore schema documents at the end.

 The documents mentioned in this article can be found [here](https://github.com/microsoft/CDM/tree/master/docs/guides/creating-schema-documents).